The transcendence of $\mathrm{e}$ via formal power series: Specializing the proof of Beukers, B ezivin and Robba in

-whenever $b_j$ and $\al_j$ are $2t$, with $t\in\N$, algebraic numbers in $\C$ such that every $b_j\ne0$ and the $\al_j$ are mutually distinct.
-See Baker \cite[Theorem~1.4 on pp.~6--8]{bake} for an analytic proof.
+whenever $b_j,\al_j\in\C$ are $2t\ge2$ algebraic numbers such that $b_j\ne0$ and the $\al_j$ are mutually distinct.
+See Baker \cite[Theorem~1.4]{bake} for an analytic proof.
 Using formal power series, Beukers, B\'ezivin, and Robba \cite{beuk_al} obtained another proof of the LW theorem.
 In this section, we specialize their proof to $b_j,\al_j\in\Z$, which gives the transcendence of $\mathrm{e}$.
-In order to clearly present the logical structure of their proof, we reorganize the exposition in \cite{beuk_al}.
+In order to clearly present the logical structure of the proof, we reorganize the exposition in \cite{beuk_al}.